Sun SME2411 (UltraSPARC-IIi APB)

 Chipset part

-No additional chip specs
+No additional family specs

 SME2411 APB